actsl/kiss_sdl/README.md

 easily modifiable, but they should be used as constants, by changing them only during the initialization.
-In case of an error, the functions of this toolkit return -1 or NULL, depending on the return type, and the event processing funtions return 0.
+In case of an error, the functions of this toolkit return -1 or NULL, depending on the return type, and the event processing functions return 0.

 Every widget has three functions written for it, a function to create a new widget, a function to process the events, and a function to draw.
 The